City-of-Helsinki/respa/README.md

 ### Settings

+Settings are done either by setting environment variables named after the setting or adding them to a `.env` file in the project root.
+The .env file syntax is similar to TOML files (INI files), ie. key-value pairs.
+The project root is the directory where this README is found.
+You can also set settings in a local_settings.py, which allows you to set any variables whatsoever.
+However, some of the settings documented here are named differently in settings.py, especially authentication variables.

 - `DEBUG`: Whether to run Django in debug mode.
 [Django setting](https://docs.djangoproject.com/en/2.2/ref/settings/#debug).
 - `SECRET_KEY`: Secret used for various functions within Django.
 This setting is mandatory for Django.
 [Django setting](https://docs.djangoproject.com/en/2.2/ref/settings/#secret-key).